-Only with Ex-d-ia version

-The instrument is designed for use in an industrial environment.
+Instruments with plastic housing as well as in four-wire or Ex-d-ia version are designed for use in an industrial environment.
 Nevertheless, electromagnetic interference from electrical conductors and radiated emissions must be taken into account, as is usual with a class A instrument according to EN 61326-1.
-If the instrument is used in a different environment, its electromagnetic compatibility with other devices must be ensured by suitable measures.
+If the instrument is used in a different environment, the electromagnetic compatibility to other instruments must be ensured by suitable measures.